RyanJarv/marionette/README.md

 ## Active vs Passive

-Marionett can run in either active or passive mode, passive is generally safer and less likely to interfere with infrastructure provisioning however requires the instance to be set down through some other means, likely by the end user.
+Marionett can run in either active or passive mode, passive is generally safer and less likely to interfere with infrastructure provisioning however requires the instance to be shutdown through some other means, likely by the end user.
 When running in the active mode Marionett will shut down the node shortly after it is initially created with the RunInstances API, by default this is immediately however can be configured to wait up to 900 seconds after creation to work around issues that you may run into with various provisioning tools.

 ## Config
+The config is located at chalicelib/config.yaml and should be edited before deploy.
 ### Options
 * dynamodb_table
   * Name of the DynamoDB table to create to track instance state.